 In any event, games will not be played past the scheduled start time of the next game due to weather delays.

-Tournament Committee Members reserve the right to alter game length due to weather conditions.
+Tournament Committee members reserve the right to alter game length due to weather conditions.

 THERE WILL BE NO PROTESTS.

-Any question concerning these rules should be directed to a Tournament Committee Member.
+Any question concerning these rules should be directed to a Tournament Committee member.

-ALL DECISIONS OF THE REFEREE ARE FINAL AND BINDING.
+• ALL DECISIONS OF THE REFEREE ARE FINAL AND BINDING.

-U9 and U10 games will have one registered referee.
+• U8, U9 and U10 games will have one registered referee.

-U11, U12, U13, U14, and U15 games will have a three-man referee system.
+• U11, U12, U13, U14, and U15 games will have a three-man referee system.

-Offside rule is in effect for all age divisions.
+The offside rule is in effect for all age divisions.

-Players age 10 and younger may not head the ball.
+Players age U10 and younger may not head the ball.
 Intentionally heading the ball will result in an indirect free kick awarded to the opponent at the spot of the infraction - or from the top of the penalty area for infractions inside the penalty area.

-COACHES AND PLAYERS:
+COACHES AND PLAYERS

-a) Coaches and players must be stationed on the side of the field opposite spectators.
+• Coaches and players must be stationed on the side of the field opposite spectators.

-c) Coaches and players may be carded, and if red carded will be expected to leave the field of play for the duration of the game in which the red card is given.
+• Coaches and players may be carded, and if red carded, are expected to leave the field of play for the duration of the game in which the red card is given.

-STANDINGS AND PLAYOFFS:
+STANDINGS AND PLAYOFFS